chmcewan/Provisio/README.md

     $ provisio up

 Unlike Make, Docker and Vagrant, a `Provisiofile` is just an annotated Bash script.
 Annotations organise and control script execution.
 Provisio commands abstract common congiguration and dependency management tasks.

-The Provisiofile emphasises the declarative semantics of your provisioning steps; retaining the full power of the shell without the boilerplate and line noise.
+Like Chef, Puppet and other tools, the Provisiofile emphasises the declarative semantics of your provisioning process.
+Unlike those tools, the Provisiofile retains the full power of the shell.

 ## The Provisiofile